I am a Digital Nomad – Where should I set up a company?

 This article was written on May 18,2014 – we have recently published (2018) the ‘Where to set up an International Business’ article series, where you can find up to date information on international structuring options:

 I’m location independent – Where should I incorporate a company?

 This article is for the digital nomads, business backpackers and digital gypsies whose primary source of income comes from the Internet.
 “Permanent travelers”, PT’s with a backpack and a business, to the Nouveau rich.
 [This article deals primarily with the 3rd flag of Flag Theory – An offshore company.
 Learn about the first flag (passport) or second flag (tax residency), fourth flag (offshore banking), fifth flag (physical assets), sixth flag (digital security) and seventh flag (digital assets).
 For a full outline of all 7 flags, Flag Theory The Foundation].
 [As always, this is not tax or legal advice.
 Use common sense and consult with an attorney if you want to get specialized tax advice for your specific situation.
-This is my attempt to distil high-level concepts to present actionable options for incorporation.]
+This is my attempt to distill high-level concepts to present actionable options for incorporation.]

 Let’s dive into a few of the options you have with regards to the 3rd flag: Company.

 Options to Incorporate